texas-robocamp/texas-robocamp.github.io/tutorials/welcome/welcome.md

 At designated points through your progress on this website, you will be asked to notify camp staff of your progress.

+Your progress will be logged in a progress log.
+You're about to see what your first progress log looks like.

+{{ site.data.alerts.terminal_commands }}
+HI
+{{ site.data.alerts.terminal_commands_end }}

+{{ site.data.alerts.tip }}
+We don't want you printing things unless instructed to by the camp.
+Please refrain from printing things using `lpr` unless either instructed to do so or unless you have previously obtained permission from a counselor to do so.
+{{ site.data.alerts.end }}

 It will look like this:

 {% include callout_red_cup.html task="[Tutorial 1]" %}